 To become a MDS (minimum data set) coordinator, one must first complete a nursing degree program.
 A high school diploma or GED certificate is required to enroll in a nursing bachelor's degree program, which is the most common training program for nurses.
-After obtaining this degree, one must pass a nursing exam to receive licensure.
-With licensure, nurses can pursue MDS coordination certification.
+Master's degree programs are also available for graduates.
+After obtaining their degree, individuals must pass a nursing exam to receive licensure.
+With licensure, nurses can enroll in online training seminars and pursue MDS coordination certification.

 Bachelor of Science in Nursing

 A bachelor's degree program in nursing provides a comprehensive curriculum that addresses medical terminology, medical assessment, healthcare systems, patient care and advanced nursing practices.
 Students typically learn through a combination of traditional classroom instruction and simulated nursing labs.
 Programs require four years of study and include courses in the following:

 - Anatomy, biology and physiology

 - Foundations of nursing practices

 Nurses interested in advanced, supervisory or management positions in nursing can obtain master's degrees in nursing after completing their undergraduate coursework.
 Master's degree programs tend to focus on clinical and research-based aspects of nursing.
 Graduate programs typically take two years to complete and culminate with thesis projects that demonstrate nursing candidate competency.
 Common courses include the following: